 Buyer’s Guide to Coolers

-Soft-sided coolers by Igloo, YETI and A/O (American Outdoors) are good for keeping food and beverages for one or perhaps two days.
-Designs vary.
-Some consist of a hard inner liner with an insulated fabric shell—sort of a hard/soft cooler.
-Many are flexible inside and out, which enables them to be compressed for compact storage.
-Most offer features that hard-shell coolers don’t, such as padded carry straps and exterior pockets for car keys, cell phone or a GPS.
+Soft-sided coolers are good for keeping food and beverages for one or perhaps two days.
+Designs vary: some consist of a hard inner liner with an insulated fabric shell, sort of a hard/soft cooler; many are flexible inside and out, which enables them to be compressed for compact storage; most offer features that hard-shell coolers don’t, such as padded carry straps and exterior pockets for car keys, cell phones or a GPS.

 They fit nicely into the crowded environment of small boats, with soft exteriors that enable them to squeeze into odd nooks and crannies along with other gear aboard.
-Soft-sided cooler capacity varies, from small models that only hold a couple six packs up to much larger sizes, such as the 48-quart models by A/O.
+Soft-sided cooler capacity varies, from small models that only hold a couple six packs up to much larger sizes.

 Looking for a hardshell cooler with ultimate durability that can take a pounding on a heaving deck?
 Then consider a roto-molded cooler.
-These coolers can take most any amount of abuse.
-Click the following link for a video by YETI, staring one of their coolers and the 500-pound wrestler “Big Bald Mike”.
-Choices include YETI Tundras and a number of models by Igloo.
-All feature seamless roto-molded construction, the same as today’s whitewater kayaks.
+These coolers can take almost any amount of abuse.
 The impact resistance of these coolers is excellent and the hardware is outstanding.
 All boast strong, rubber T-latches and robust, self-stopping lid hinges.
 Most include recessed grab points, non-skid feet and handles that store out of the way.
-Capacities vary from easy-to-carry 20-quart models (with swing up handles) by YETI and Igloo all the way up to Engel’s Deep Blue High-Performance Cooler, with 317 quart capacity.
 Ultimate durability costs, but if you want one of the most “bullet proof” coolers that money can buy, one of these might be for you.

 Wheels and Accessories

-Our Igloo selection includes coolers with wheels and telescoping handles in 50-, 90- and 110-quart capacities, which make it easy to cover long schleps from your car to your boat or camping spot.
+Our Igloo and Yeti selection includes coolers with wheels and telescoping handles, which make it easy to cover long schleps from your car to your boat or camping spot.
 For many coolers, optional cushions are available to convert your cooler into a comfortable seat.
 Check to see if the cooler you want comes with a food storage rack.
 If not, check to see if one is available.
 If you will be keeping your cooler on deck, consider a tie-down kit and/or a set of corner chocks.

 What Size Cooler Do I Need?

-The size you select should depend upon the intended use, the number in your party, and how long you will need it.
-A small soft-sided or hard shell cooler is fine for a day trip on a kayak but longer outings need something bigger.
+The size you select should depend upon the intended use, the number in your party and how long you will need to keep items cool.
+A small soft-sided or hard shell cooler is fine for a day trip but longer outings need something bigger.
 How big?
 Cooler capacity is generally stated in quarts or capacity in 12-ounce cans.
 One quart equals about 0.75 cans, so a 24-quart cooler will hold about three six packs or 18 cans.